mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 * _Deployment_ - The process of delivering software to devices.
 It consists of at least a group of devices and an Artifact name.

-* _Device_ - A single unit that is able to connect to the Mender server, usually an independent product.
+* _Device_, _Mender Client Device_ - A single unit that is able to connect to the Mender server, usually an independent product.
 Represented on the server by its identity and authentication data.